- Collaborative Divorce

 - Grandparent Rights

 - Trials and Court Hearings

 - Divorce and Family Law Appeals

-A motion to modify custody, is the leagal term to attept to have a custody agreement modified.
-Some of the most common reasons for a motion include issues with the current situation, relocation of a parent, changes in workplace or work schedule, the family situation has changed, or the child has different needs because of their age increase.
-To help strengthen a motion it is important to keep all important documents to provide to the court.
+A motion to modify custody is the legal term to attempt to have a custody agreement modified Some of the most common reasons for a motion include issues with the current situation, relocation of a parent, changes in workplace or work schedule, the family situation has changed, or the child has different needs because of their age increase.
+To help strengthen a motion, keep important documents to provide to the court.

 The least challenging way to modify a child custody agreement is to work with the other parent.
-If both parents agree on the changes then a new plan can be brought to court.
+If both parents agree on the changes, then the new plan is brought to court.
 Plans that are agreed upon by both parents are usually accepted by the court.
 If plans cannot be agreed upon, a family counselor or custody mediator can be used to modify plans with both parents.
 Having a third party can help the process run smoother if effective communication or compromise isn’t working with the parents on their own.

 In the case that only one parent wants to add, remove, or modify the current custody arrangement the court must get involved.
 The parent that wants to implement a change must file a motion to modify custody.
 Then both parents will attend a custody hearing and present each case to the judge.
 The judge will then decide whether to accept or decline the modification or change.